 Many people will notice that this technique is great for grounding during a time of stress and quickly reduces any anxiety they are feeling.
 You can also employ an active form of this technique when you are walking somewhere.
 Following the same pattern, breath in, hold, breath out, and hold in increments of every 5 steps.
 This can be a great mindfulness strategy when you don’t have time to sit and meditate.

 Modern humans have largely separated themselves from the earth in many ways.
 We spend much of our time indoors and as a result we no longer receive regular sunlight or contact with the bare ground.
 These are both actually very important for our health.
-Our bodies are optimized to work with the light and magnetic forces that are put out by the earth and sun.
+Our bodies are optimized to work with the light and magnetic forces that are emitted by the earth and sun.
 When we do not receive these things, we experience consequences.

 Studies have actually shown that getting barefoot contact with the earth can lower inflammation and improve stress levels in humans (3).
 To take these benefits a step further, I would recommend doing so in the sunlight with skin exposed.
 The best times of day to perform these activities are sunrise, midday, and sunset, this way your brain will reset with the circadian cues of the environment that tell us when to sleep.